||Sat Mar 14 21:42:21 2015

 Computer Science from the Open

-Science at the Technion --
+the Technion -- Israel

-senior research and managerial positions
+research and managerial positions

 Research, where he was also an IBM Master Inventor.
+He is

 Muli has co-authored over thirty